OMSI Exhibit

 • How do I protect myself from dangerous decibels?

-The exhibit components include a ten-foot tall walk-through ear, which was specifically suggested by focus groups of students in 6th through 8th grades.
-In this part of the exhibit, visitors activate a sound source and observe how the parts of the ear work together with the brain to enable us to hear.
+The exhibit components included a ten-foot tall walk-through ear, which was specifically suggested by focus groups of students in 6th through 8th grades.
+In this part of the exhibit, visitors activated a sound source and observe how the parts of the ear work together with the brain to enable us to hear.

 Listen UP!
 Screening Booth